 DR. ANN LOPEZ is Executive Director, Center for Farmworker Families in Watsonville, California.
 She is an emerita professor and taught courses in biology, environmental science, ecology and botany in the biology department at San José City College for many years.
 Her book entitled The Farmworkers’ Journey summarizes the results, arguments and conclusions of her research and was published by UC Press in June 2007.
 She has been recognized for her work by The U.S. Congress and many organizations.
 In 2019, Ann was chosen as Woman of the Year by the 29th Assembly District of California.
 In March 2018, she was chosen for a 16th Annual Cesar E. Chavez Community Award in Watsonville.

 DR. ADINA PAYTAN is Research Professor in the Institute of Marine Sciences, UC Santa Cruz.
 She received her PhD in Oceanography from the Scripps Institute in 1995, was a professor of Geological and Environmental Sciences at Stanford for eight years, and moved to Santa Cruz in 2007.
 Her research is focused on marine biogeochemical cycles and dynamics in the present and past, and on their connection to the Earth system as a whole.
 She has received numerous awards and grants in support of her research and graduate students.

 THOMAS RETTENWENDER is Principal Architect at Ecologic Design Lab in Seaside, California.
-He holds an MA and M Arch and the LEED AP, and has spent the past 20 years in the areas of architecture / urban design, education and non-profit management.
-He led a team of local student interns to win first prize for the 2015 Mock Firms International Design Competition with a design of the Core Tower and masterplan for a site in Seoul, Korea.
+He holds an MA and M Arch and the LEED AP, and has spent the past 20 years in the areas of architecture / urban design, education, and non-profit management.
+He led a team of local student interns to win first prize for the 2015 Mock Firms International Design Competition with a design of the Core Tower and masterplan for a site in Seoul, South Korea.

 PARTNERS AND COLLABORATING ORGANIZATIONS